Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Experiments

-For the Deletion metric, our method obtains the best results among the tested black-box methods, for all the architectures in both its efficiency and accurate variants.
+For the Deletion metric, our method obtains the best results among the tested black-box methods for all the architectures in both its efficiency and accurate variants.
 Except for EfficientNet, we even beat all tested white-box methods.
-For the Insertion metric, RISE is still the best of black-box methods but the accurate variant is systematically second.
+RISE is still the best of black-box methods for the Insertion metric, but the accurate variant is systematically second.
 Besides, our methods are among the best of both black-box and white-box methods.